 4. Mobile core and control layer: As mentioned, to provide the required flexibility, Cisco carrier-grade EPC software can be virtualized and deployed on server-based hardware including Cisco UCS.
 Moreover, it is possible to combine multiple core elements on a single platform.
 For example, all LTE EPC functions can be collapsed on a single node.
 Tactical deployments are possible with EPC deployed on a portable UCS-E blade slotted into a Cisco ISR branch router.
 Cisco EPC can provide high reliability in all deployment models.

 The control elements include the user profile repository (for example, HSS) and the policy server.
-For these, we use our Quantum Policy Suite (QPS) and also partner with technology providers.
+For these, we use our Cisco Policy Suite for Service Providers and also partner with technology providers.

 5. Application layer: The proposed architecture is an all-IP architecture that can support any service.
 These services can be deployed as over-the-top applications (that is, not specifically requiring integration with the mobile infrastructure) or with network integrated applications (that is, through Policy and Charging Rules Function (PCRF) or IP Multimedia Subsystem (IMS) as per Voice over Long-Term Evolution (VoLTE) architecture).
 Cisco applications include Cisco Unified Communications, which provides a full suite of collaboration services, and Cisco IP Interoperability and Collaboration System (IPICS) push-to-talk application and interworking with critical voice services (for example, P25).